whitneywhitford/RBV/README.md

 		              REQUIRED for if using WES seq_type.
   --calling_method      REQUIRED.
 Variant calling method used for VCF generation.
 		              Options: haplotypecaller, samtools, freebayes, platypus.
+  --query_CNVs QUERY_CNVS
+                        Number of CNVs to return results for.
 ~~~~